009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 - Description and understanding of the business question or problem
 - Goal: What was the task to be accomplished?
 What was intended to achieve?

+## Use Case

+- Example: program a Speech Regognition

+  Me: HAL, please...
+Can someone else help me?

+  You: No problem, I'm a Python hero!

+- Features:
+   --> weather „Hello Hal, hows the weather?“ Wetterdatenbank einfügen
+   --> Open Browser (play a youtube video)
+   --> Set Alarm
+   --> Turn on music
+   --> „Hello Hal, tell me a joke“
+   --> Implement google standard answers
+   --> Save document (e. g. speech to text)

-How Speech Recognition Works – An Overview
+## How Speech Recognition Works – An Overview

 To get a complete overview about the business problem it is necessary to understand how the speech recognition process itself works.